Viir/Viir/README.md

 ### Hi there, I'm Michael 👋

-I am a software developer working to make programming more accessible and enjoyable.
+I am a software developer, and my work is making programming more enjoyable and sustainable.

 Besides finding ways to make communication between humans and machines easier, I enjoy exploring compilers and runtimes.